Drumsticks1/TS3-LogDataViewer/README.md

   - Scroll to upload table

 #### Client table layout and features

+Controls for the client table:
+- Switch between sorting by first or last Connections via the a button.
+- Collapse all extended lists via a button.

 ID  | Nicknames                                                                     | Connections                                                                        | IPs                                             | Connections Count | Connected | Deleted
 --- | ----------------------------------------------------------------------------- | :--------------------------------------------------------------------------------: | ----------------------------------------------- | ----------------- | --------- | -------